Philadelphia On a Budget

 Philadelphia's climate is hot and humid in the summer, mild in the fall and spring, and cold in the winter.
 Snowfall can vary dramatically from year to year with some years seeing only light dustings while other years have major snowstorms.
 In general, precipitation is spread evenly throughout the year.

-Throughout the year Philadelphia also hosts several interesting events including the Philadelphia Marathon, the Philadelphia International Championship (a 144 mile bike race), AIDS Walk Philly, the Mummers Parade, and an All-You-Can-Eat Ice Cream Festival.
+Throughout the year Philadelphia also hosts several interesting events including the Philadelphia Marathon, the Philadelphia International Championship (a 144-mile bike race), AIDS Walk Philly, the Mummers Parade, and an All-You-Can-Eat Ice Cream Festival.
 If you're planning a few days, check out this 3-day itinerary for Philadelphia.

 Philadelphia International Airport is the largest airport in the area and is a short taxi ride from the city.
 Taxi's to the airport should cost about $30.
 It is also connected to the city by SEPTA R1 Regional Rail Line.